 Look ahead!
 A module you want to take next year may have a prerequisite module, which you therefore should take this year.
 There is often no rigid requirement that you have taken the earlier module for exam (although if you don't know the material or the points of view of the earlier module, you may have some reading up or some figuring out to do later) but note that some departments will require you to have taken the prerequisites for examination such as WBS and Economics.

 For instance, MA3D1 Fluid Dynamics requires MA250 Introduction to PDEs.
 A second year Computer Science option may need knowledge of MA117 Programming for Scientists or CS118 Programming for Computer Scientists.

 To find what you need to know in advance for a given module, look it up in the module section for its year: prerequisites are stated there.
 (Some also indicate which more advanced topics the module leads on to.)

 For students on a joint degree, or hoping to change to one, the stated prerequisites are usually compulsory.

 Pure or Applied?
-Rather than deciding straight away that you don't like pure maths or applied maths, give both a try.
-You'll probably find that neither is quite what you expect it to be.
-For maximum flexibility, first year mathematics students should take as many of the List A modules as possible.
+Rather than deciding straight away that you don't like pure maths or applied maths, wait until you've taken some of your core modules.
+You'll probably find that neither is quite what you expect it to be, and this will inform your choices for year 2.

 Two strings to your bow By choosing options systematically from a second subject, you can develop a sideline, say, in Statistics, Business Studies, Economics, Computing, or Engineering.
 By doing this, you can come very close to following a joint degree, and, indeed, keep that option open.
 The following First Year modules are those recommended by the departments concerned.